 - The sentence has already been fully served, or there has been an unlawful revocation of parole, probation, and/or conditional release; and/or

-- Other grounds (called “collateral attacks“) such as ineffective assistance of counsel by your private counsel or public defender, or prosecutorial misconduct.3
+- “Collateral attacks” such as prosecutorial misconduct, judicial misconduct, or ineffective assistance of counsel by your private counsel or public defender.

-If the time limit has passed, you may still be able to bring a 35(c) motion if any of the following excuses is true:
+If the time limit to file a 35(c) motion has passed, you may still be able to bring a 35(c) motion if any of the following excuses is true:

 - The court which convicted you did not have jurisdiction over you or your case; and/or